Hit-A-Girl/First-Blood/README.md

 # First-Blood
-Then,this is first blood that i got.
+Firstly,this is first blood that i got.Then,i will get a cup of blood.